 In modern construction, it is typical that bump-outs and bay windows are poorly insulated and sealed; these make inviting homes for honey bee colonies!

 View from below: a healthy honey bee colony above the ceiling of a bay window.
 "Hi girls!
 Don't be mad... it's just me the beekeeper here to take you to a wonderful new place to live."
 The good news is that honey bees don't do direct damage to your framing, wiring or plumbing.
 They just occupy it quite the same way as we do... appreciative to be out of the elements and have a place to keep our stuff!

 Heard of Prince Albert in a can?
 Well, here are 12,000 bees in a cage!
 Wax comb, nectar, pollen, and the nursery (brood) are safely removed and tucked away for transport, as well.
 Time to begin the repairs...

-After backfilling the space formerly occupied by the bees - to dissuade future reinhabitation by any other buzzing pioneers that may be in the vicinity - repairs are carried out to put the structure back the way that we found it.
-We do everything short of the final finish work (painting), which can be done by the homeowner after our spackle and/or caulk has dried.
+After backfilling the space formerly occupied by the bees - to dissuade future re-inhabitation by any other buzzing pioneers that may be in the vicinity - repairs are carried out to put the structure back the way that I found it.
+I do everything short of the final finish work (painting), which can be done by the homeowner after our spackle and/or caulk has dried.

-Here's the last stop: a lovely "honey bee retirement community" at Sheldon Gap in Oconee County, GA - one of several such sites managed by the proprietor of Quinn Environmental.
-With a nearby blackberry farm (you can even see a small stand in the middle of the apiary - the seeds were probably dropped by a passing bird.) and pond bustling with wildlife activity, these relocated bees live in the lap of api-luxury!
+Here's the last stop: a lovely "honey bee retirement community" at Sheldon Gap in Oconee County, GA.
+With a nearby blackberry farm (you can see a small stand in the middle of the apiary - the seeds were probably dropped by a passing bird.) and pond bustling with wildlife activity, these relocated bees live in the lap of api-luxury!

 Thank you for visiting Quinn Environmental.
 Please direct any inquiries regarding this website to email@example.com .
 All rights reserved.